 Pilgrim Baptist Church may be small, but its impact in the community and its gains in energy efficiency have been enormous.
-Headed by Pastors Rev. Dr. Sydney Griffin and Rev. Dr. Yvette Griffin, Pilgrim Baptist is one of nine houses of worship in Michigan to earn the EPA Energy Star rating.
+Headed by Pastors Rev. Dr. Sidney Griffin and Rev. Dr. Yvette Griffin, Pilgrim Baptist is one of nine houses of worship in Michigan to earn the EPA Energy Star rating.
 Pilgrim Baptist participated in the DTE House of Worship Energy Efficiency Pilot Study and has achieved substantial monetary and energy savings.

 In addition to their strides in energy efficiency, the church’s food program is soon to be be upgraded to a food pantry.
 Pilgrim Baptist helps to provide food to 23 churches.
 Every week 12,000 lbs. of food moves through the church.
 With little or no funding, over 250 families are fed as a result of the efforts of Pilgrim Baptist and their dedicated volunteers.
 Rev. Yvette insists their success is accomplished “by the Grace of God.”
 Additionally, a community garden is operated by the church to help feed families.

 Rev. Yvette is also certified to train others in the proper handling of food.
 She is currently working on a program that incorporates energy efficiency training into the food preparation training.
 She believes in “teaching God’s people about energy efficiency.”

 - Energy Efficiency products installed in the house of worship, including:

 - Door sweeps

 - Building sealing producs